USS Anchorage (LSD-36)

 About the USS Anchorage

 The Anchorage was the namesake of the Anchorage class of dock landing amphibious ships that were built between 1965 and 1972.
 The class numbered just five.
 The Anchorage displaced more than 14,000 tons when fully loaded and was 553 feet long.
 She was powered by two boilers and propelled by two turbines and two propellers.
 This heat-generating equipment was one major reason for having asbestos on board.
 It had to be well insulated.
-The Anchorage could carry 24 officers and 300 enlisted men or women.
+The Anchorage carried 24 officers and 300 enlisted men or women.

 The main purpose of the Anchorage and her sister ships was to carry landing craft to supplement those carried by the LPD class of ships.
 The LPDs were able to carry more men but fewer landing craft.
 The Anchorage ships were larger than earlier ships but were similar in design.
 The Anchorage earned several awards for active service, including the Vietnam Service Medal, the Navy Unit Commendation, the Navy Expeditionary Medal, and the Kuwait Liberation Medal, among many others.